Delaware Rental Agreement

 • Lease Termination – Delaware allows tenants to terminate a month-to-month lease with 60 days of advance notice.
 A fixed-term lease can’t be terminated early without active military duty, landlord harassment, uninhabitable property, or domestic abuse.

 • Rent Increases and Fees – Delaware landlords may increase rent by any mount, a maximum of once during any 12-month period.
 They must provide at least 60 days of advance notice before any rent increase, and notified tenant then has 15 days to either agree to the increase or terminate the lease.
-The state caps late rent fees valued at 5% rental amount, and caps returned check fees at $40.
+The state caps late rent fees valued at 5% rental amount, and caps returned check fees at $40 unless the parties agree in writing to a different amount.

 • Landlord Entry – Delaware landlord may enter rental property for purposes reasonably related to the tenancy, such as maintenance, inspections, and property showings.
 Before entering, they must provide at least 48 hours of advance notice, unless it’s an emergency.